 2. Availability of Learning Resources

 The availability and accessibility of learning resources can also influence the ease of learning.
-ASL has a broader range of resources, including online courses, video tutorials, and dictionaries, due to its larger user base.
+Due to its larger user base, ASL has a broader range of resources, including online courses, video tutorials, and dictionaries.
 This abundance of resources can make learning ASL more convenient and potentially perceived as easier.

-While BSL resources are more limited compared to ASL, there are still valuable learning materials available, such as online courses and instructional videos.
-However, it may require a bit more effort to find suitable resources for learning BSL.
+While BSL resources are more limited compared to ASL, valuable learning materials, such as online courses and instructional videos, are still available.
+However, finding suitable resources for learning BSL may require a bit more effort.

 3. Personal Learning Style and Motivation